As a landlord in New York City, you are required to pay tenant water bills.

 We know, it sounds like something out of The Jetsons.
 But you can now actually wirelessly monitor toilet activity from your smartphone.

 Why would you want to do that?
-Because a running toilet can waste 200 gallons of water or more every day.
+Because a running toilet can waste 200 gallons of water or more every day (see here for how much it costs).
 That can quickly add up to thousands of dollars in water waste.
 The Toilet Scrooge is an unobtrusive device that sits near a toilet's base, electronically transferring live information (i.e. fill cycles, flushes-per-day and times-of-day) to an organizational database.
 Keep tabs on malfunctioning toilets, and you will be able to fix small leaks before they become big ones.
 This, in turn, will keep your water bill in check.

 4. Install Faucet Aerators